teamLab Botanical Garden Osaka

 ● Botanical Garden by Day, A Digital Art Space by Night

 Hello!
-My name is fuji.
-I am a writer.
+My name is Fuji, and I am a writer.

-Have you been to a botanical garden that is also an art museum?
-The teamLab Botanical Garden Osaka is one such place.
+Have you ever been to a botanical garden that turns into an art museum at night? teamLab Botanical Garden Osaka is one of those rare places.

 The contrast is intriguing.